Hideaki Anno: Subsequent work

-Anno wrote and directed Evangelion: 3.0+1.0 Thrice Upon a Time (2021), launched in March 2021, after being rescheduled twice due to COVID-19 pandemic.
+Anno wrote and directed Evangelion: 3.0+1.0 Thrice Upon a Time (2021), launched in March 2021, after being rescheduled twice due to the COVID-19 pandemic.
 He stated that Shinji's story was completed, but mentioned that he had more ideas set in Evangelions world.

 Depictions

 Anno has appeared in manga twice, both created by personal acquaintances.
-His wife, Moyoko Anno, wrote Insufficient Direction, a chronicle of their courtship and marriage and depicting Anno's "true face" as "the founder of the otaku cult".
+His wife, Moyoco Anno, wrote Insufficient Direction, a chronicle of their courtship and marriage and depicting Anno's "true face" as "the founder of the otaku cult".
 In 2007, a college-age version of him appeared alongside other Gainax founders Hiroyuki Yamaga, Takami Akai, and Toshio Okada in the Kazuhiko Shimamoto manga Aoi Honō.
 Anno attended Osaka University of Arts with Shimamoto.
 Aoi Honō was adapted into a live-action television drama in 2014, where Anno was played by actor Ken Yasuda.
 The 2014 animated series Shirobako has a cameo appearance by a character named "Mitsuaki Kanno", a caricature of Anno.

 Personal life

-On March 26, 2002, Anno married his wife, manga artist Moyoco Anno.
+On March 26, 2002, Anno married Moyoco Anno, a manga artist.
 He is an agnostic and has stated that he has found Japanese spiritualism to be closest to his personal beliefs.
 Anno is also a vegetarian.